 - Combine different theories in a new or unique way

 If relevant, you can also use the theoretical framework to develop hypotheses for your research.

 The structure of the theoretical framework

 There are no fixed rules for structuring a theoretical framework.
-The important thing is to create a structure that is logical.
-One way to do this is to draw on your research questions/hypotheses and some of your key terms.
+The important thing is to create a clear, logical structure.
+One option is to draw on your research questions, structuring each section around a question or key concept.